-Airbus recently shared photos of it’s new Airspace cabin on it’s A330neo aircraft.
-In this review I look at the Economy, Premium Economy and Business Class offering in this new and improved Airspace cabin.
+Airbus shared photos of its Airspace cabin on its A330neo aircraft a while back.
+In this review I look at the Economy, Premium Economy, and Business Class offering in this new and improved Airspace cabin.

-Airbus’ next-generation of A330neo was first announced at the Farnborough Air Show in 2014.
-Neo stands for New Engine Option, and the A330neo represents a great improvement in fuel efficiency; supposedly by 14%, which is of course better in terms of fuel costs and the environment
+Airbus’s next-generation A330neo was first announced at the Farnborough Air Show in 2014.
+Neo stands for New Engine Option, and the A330neo represents a great improvement in fuel efficiency; supposedly by 14%, which is, of course, better in terms of fuel costs and the environment

-The A330neo will ship with Airbus’ new Airspace cabin, an improvement on the already high tech cabin on the A350.
-Airbus says it’s cabin is 50% quieter than the Dreamliner, there are germ-fighting agents in the toilets, there is more storage, there is extraordinary LED accent lighting plus these new planes will offer latest in in-flight entertainment.
+The A330neo ships with Airbus’ new Airspace cabin, improving the already high-tech cabin on the A350.
+Airbus says its cabin is 50% quieter than the Dreamliner.
+There are germ-fighting agents in the toilets, more storage, extraordinary LED accent lighting, and these new planes offer the latest in in-flight entertainment.

 Business Class In The Airbus A330neo Airspace Cabin

-Airbus has achieved the feeling of space within the cabin with a combination of lighting effects and higher ceilings.
-This is relevant in the Economy, Premium Economy and Business Class cabins.
+Airbus has achieved the feeling of space within the cabin with lighting effects and higher ceilings.
+This is relevant in the Economy, Premium Economy, and Business Class cabins.
 The A330neo also has a completely new luggage bin design throughout the plane, which enables it to accommodate 66% more carry-on bags.

 In Business Class, Airbus arranged its concept plane with a 1-2-1 configuration.
-It is likely that the airlines will follow this suggestion.
-Each airline will then use their own seat design within the cabin.
+The airlines will likely follow this suggestion.
+Each airline will then use its own seat design within the cabin.

 Launch partner TAP will use a seat from Recaro called the CL6710.
 This is a staggered lie-flat seat which is a great improvement on the airline’s current angle-flat Business Class seat.